+- Database name: jamfsoftware

-- Username: jamfsoftware - Password: jamfsw03
+- Username: jamfsoftware

+- Password: jamfsw03

-Note: If you customize the database name, username, or password, the Database Connection Properties pane will appear the first time you try to access the JSS in a web browser.
-You will need follow the instructions on this pane and enter your custom settings before you can access the JSS.
+Note: If you customize any of the MySQL settings, the Database Connection Properties pane will appear the first time you try to access the JSS in a web browser.
+You will need to follow the instructions on this pane and enter your MySQL settings before you can access the JSS.